-Students who successfully complete the course will be familiar with complex grammatical and syntactical structures in English, will have practised in understanding written and spoken academic texts and will have developed their speaking and writing skills.
-More specifically, upon successful completion of the course, the students be able to:
+Students who successfully complete the course will be familiar with complex grammatical and syntactical structures in English, will have practised in understanding written and spoken academic texts and will be familiar with the typical features of spoken and written academic language.
+More specifically, upon successful completion of the course, the students:

-- Understand written and spoken academic texts on information and communications technology. - Know specialized vocabulary on information and communications technology which is commonly found in related academic texts. - Be familiar with complex grammatical and syntactical structures which are commonly found in written and spoken academic texts. - Produce technical and academic texts. - Take notes during an academic lecture and to summarize part of a lecture. - Give a presentation.
+- Will be able to understand written and spoken academic texts on information and communications technology (ICT) in English. - Wll know specialized ICT vocabulary which is commonly found in related academic texts. - Will be familiar with vocabulary and grammar which is commonly found in spoken and written academic texts. - Will be able to take notes during academic lectures in English and summarize part of a lecture.